-You’ve probably heard mention of these things called IP addresses, and you probably also know that they are somehow related to being on the internet.
-But how do they work?
+You’ve probably heard mention of these things called IP addresses.
+But what are they?
+And how do they work?

 Checking your IP